CE-Programming/toolchain/docs/static/makefile-options.rst

 Makefile Options
 ================

-The projects's Makefile controls different features and settings for the output program, and additionally can be added to for custom build structres if needed.
+The project's makefile controls different features and settings for the output program.
-This section highlights the avaible options.
+Additional rules can be added to build different components as well.

-To edit these options, open the `makefile` file inside the project's folder in a text editor.
+To edit these options, open the :code:`makefile` file inside the project's folder.

 NAME
 ----